 The Lightning port was first introduced with the iPhone 5 back in September 2012, replacing the 30-pin connector that had been used for charging on every previous iPhone and iPod – but its inclusion didn't do away with the 3.5mm jack for your headphones entirely.

 The Lightning port's introduction meant the industry had to adapt overnight, most notably by releasing new speaker docks and accessories to accommodate the smaller connection.
 Apple released an adapter that allowed you still to use your 30-pin device, but only with a Lightning dock or speaker.

 When Apple quietly killed off the iPod Classic in September 2014, it took with it the last Apple device using the company’s 30-pin connector.

-Though it was a big story at the time, slowly but surely, everyone adjusted to the change.
-Apple will no doubt be hoping for the same now the 3.5mm jack has gone from the iPhone 8.
+Though it was a big story at the time, slowly but surely, everyone simply adjusted to the change.

 Why did Apple remove the 3.5mm headphone jack?

 The 3.5mm headphone connector had been on portable devices since 1964 when it launched on the Sony EFM-117J radio.
 It subsequently became popular in 1979 with the release of the Sony Walkman.